-Kazuya Furukawa – Born in Fukuoka Japan, Kazuya learned jazz & Theater dance at Koji Otonari Dance School before coming to New York.
-Since arriving in New York, Mr. Furukawa is a graduate of The Ailey School.
-Before joining ABB, he danced with The Next Stage Project, Dance College NY performance, and in Mami Hariyama Ballet’s production of Cinderella as Prince and Paquita as a soloist.
-He also has also strong acting and filming experience.
+Kazuya Furukawa was born in Fukuoka Japan.
+Mr. Furukawa learned jazz and theater dance at Koji Otonari Dance School before coming to New York.
+Since arriving in New York, Mr. Furukawa graduated from the Ailey School.
+He is a member of Benjamin Briones Ballet, danced with The Next Stage Project, and performed as a soloist in both the Choreojoey project and Maimi Hariyama Ballet’s production of Cinderella as Prince and Paquita.

-Lisa Iannacito McBride –Lisa Iannacito McBride is a graduate of the School of the Albany Berkshire Ballet who went on to receive her BFA from the Conservatory of Dance at Purchase College.
-Upon graduation, she toured Spain with Kazuko Hirabayashi and Ballet Comtemporaneo de Burgos.
-She has performed in New York City with numerous companies including as Lydia Johnson Dance, Dances Patrelle, and Riedel Dance Theater, where she also served as Associate Artistic Director.
-She has been on faculty at Pace University, Ballet Academy East, The Mark Morris Dance Center, The Yard, the New York State Summer School for the Arts and at mang’Oh Yoga for their teacher certification.
-Currently, she enjoys teaching at the School of the Albany Berkshire Ballet and CK Dance Company.
-She is happy to be reprising her many Nutcracker roles with ABB and to continue performing The Marriage License in Madeline Culpo’s Rockwell Suite.
+Lisa Iannacito McBride is a graduate of the School of the Albany Berkshire Ballet who received her BFA from the Conservatory of Dance at Purchase College.
+She performed in New York City with numerous companies including Lydia Johnson Dance, Dances Patrelle, and Riedel Dance Theater, where she also served as Associate Artistic Director.
+She rejoined ABB in 2015, reprising her many Nutcracker roles and dancing Madeline Culpo’s Rockwell Suites.
+She has been on faculty at Pace University, Ballet Academy East, The Mark Morris Dance Center, and the New York State Summer School for the Arts.

-Kerry Piaggione – is a graduate of the School of the Albany Berkshire Ballet.
-Ms. Piaggione studied dance at Hofstra University and and holds a Masters of Arts in Teaching from Union College.
-Ms. Piaggione has performed extensively with the ABB including The Nutcracker, “Girl at the Mirror” from the Rockwell Suites, Caprice and Carmina Burana.
+Kerry Piaggione is a graduate of the School of the Albany Berkshire Ballet.
+Ms. Piaggione studied dance at Hofstra University and holds a Masters of Arts in Teaching from Union College.
+Ms. Piaggione has performed extensively with the ABB including The Nutcracker, Rockwell Suites, Caprice and Carmina Burana.
 She also has participated in Saratoga Performing Arts Center’s Classical Kids program, promoting classical dance in local schools.
-Ms. Piaggione is a rehearsal mistress, teacher and administrator at the SABB.
-Kerry continues to perform with the ABB’s Nutcracker Tour across New England.

-Emily Ricca – began her ballet studies in Springfield, Missouri, where she was invited at a young age, to be part of the Missouri State University Ballet.
-After Miss Ricca graduated from Virginia School of the Arts, she joined Ballets de San Juan where she worked with Ricardo Melendez and Ana Maria Castañon.
+Emily Ricca began her ballet studies in Springfield, Missouri, where she was invited at a young age to be part of the Missouri State University Ballet.
+After Miss Ricca graduated from the Virginia School of the Arts, she joined Ballets de San Juan, where she worked with Ricardo Melendez and Ana Maria Castañon.
 Emily was principal with Florida Dance Theatre for three seasons.
-She has also danced as a soloist and guest artist with Boca Ballet Theatre, Vero Classical Ballet, Florida Arts and Dance Company, Wellington Ballet, and Springfield Ballet dancing principal roles.
-This past October she received invitation to The MARAIS in Paris, France & was coached by the ballet legend Michael Denard to dance the Swan Lake, Acts 2 and 3.
-Emily is also the founder and director of Romance Project, an international educational program, giving presentations at schools and other venues combining live dance and music performance with history.
-She has taught for Florida Dance Theatre, Vero Classical Ballet, Florida Arts and Dance Company, Indian River Charter High School and Miami City Ballet School where she completed their Fellowship Teacher Training Program.
-Miss Ricca also works with community division at the Miami City Ballet.
-She has taught many workshops including Pointe, Variations, Stretch, & Ballet 101 for adult beginners.
-She also teaches at 6th Street Dance Studio in Little Havana with underprivileged children for free for the community.
+She has also danced as a soloist and guest artist with Boca Ballet Theatre, Vero Classical Ballet, Florida Arts and Dance Company, Wellington Ballet, and Springfield Ballet, dancing principal roles.